 We got to see some unique places that I know I would not have seen without going on this food tour, but that I am glad I did.

-We saw tonnes of graffiti art that was really quite impressive, we saw a McDonald’s sign that had been stolen by the locals in protest of McDonald’s setting up shop nearby, we saw a full-grown man driving a motorized boxcar, and even a nightclub built in to a phonebooth, which I saw a group of people merrily go in to and party away at about 12 noon!
+We saw tons of graffiti art that was really quite impressive, we saw a McDonald’s sign that had been stolen by the locals in protest of McDonald’s setting up shop nearby, we saw a full-grown man driving a motorized boxcar, and even a nightclub built in to a phonebooth, which I saw a group of people merrily go in to and party away at about 12 noon!

 It will, of course, depend on what food tour you go on.